YongMOK/LOB-Web/README.md

-# LOB - Limit Order Books Project
+# LOB - Limit Order Books ML Devops Project

 This is a limit order book website project that allows users to train and predict models without coding.